 Buyers agree to either take vacant possession 3-4 months from now, or the buyers ‘take over’ for the tenants including the rental-agreement that is already in place.

 It all depends what you agree upon with your tenants first.
 We regularly see that the tenants are willing to stay.
-To make these options of possession clear for potential buyers, this information should be stated correctly in the listing on the MLS.
+And it should be clear in the MLS listing.

 Getting an offer on a rental

 As a landlord, you may consider giving the tenants an incentive they can’t refuse.